 Furthermore, this new opportunity could go further; while selecting a water retailer is currently only available for non-domestic customers, it is mooted that the same options could be rolled out to households in the future.

 Educate with explainer videos

-Video suits the B2B audience because it can get straight to the point with the information they need to know to make good decisions.
-That’s why 59% of senior executives agree that they prefer to watch video than read text, while 65% of executives visit a brand website after watching a video.
+Video suits the B2B audience because it can get straight to the point with the information they need to make good decisions.
+That’s why 59% of senior executives agree that they prefer watching video to reading text, while 65% of executives visit a brand website after watching a video.
 (Forbes)

 As there is currently little awareness about switching and managing business water consumption, water utilities’ first port of call is the explainer video.
 Champions at simplifying even the most complex processes, these instructional videos will be a highly effective way to educate your new target audiences about the benefits of switching to your brand.